Savvythelegend/PGDocs/docs/replica_cluster.md

 Adjust the delay duration based on your specific needs and the criticality of your data.

-!!!
-Important
+:::important
 Always measure your goals.
-Depending on your environment, it might be more efficient to rely on volume snapshot-based recovery for faster outcomes.
+Depending on your environment, it might be more
+    efficient to rely on volume snapshot-based recovery for faster outcomes.
     Evaluate and choose the approach that best aligns with your unique requirements and infrastructure.